-To improve cybersecurity for contractors, the U.S. Federal Government has implemented laws and regulations known as Defense Federal Acquisition Regulation Supplement (DFARS).
+To improve cyber security for contractors, the U.S. Federal Government has implemented laws and regulations known as Defense Federal Acquisition Regulation Supplement (DFARS).
 Every Department of Defense (DoD) contractor must be DFARS compliant.

-Here’s what you need to know about DFARs and more importantly, what mistakes to avoid.
+Here is what you need to know about DFARs and more importantly, what mistakes to avoid.

 What Is DFARS?

 As cybersecurity threats continue to escalate, the federal government is focusing more on protecting sensitive defense data.
 DFARS represents laws, rules and regulations that apply to every business working with the federal government.
-The main focus of DFARS is to prioritize the cybersecurity of the contractor and its clients.
+The main focus of DFARS is to prioritize the cyber security of the contractor and its clients.

 The contractor entities are frequently required to upgrade their defense measures and stay aligned with the DFARS requirements.
 However, there are a few situations that every DoD contractor should avoid to maintain DFARS compliance: